rapPayne/react-vue-svelte-angular/README.md

 # React vs Angular vs Vue vs Svelte
 The same web app written in React, Vue, Svelte, and Angular

+## The writeup
+Check out this fun and easy-to-follow [article](https://www.accelebrate.com/blog/react-angular-vue-svelte-comparison) for details.
+It has performance charts, commentary and comparisons on the four frameworks, and actually picks a winner!
+(Spoiler alert!
+React wins.)

 ## What is this?
 You're looking at a repository holding four versions of the same **exact** web application written using different frameworks.